ReproNim/module-dataprocessing/_episodes/04-containers.md

 Simple examples of how to pull and run an image can be found in this [presentation](http://nipy.org/workshops/2017-03-boston/lectures/lesson-container/#29).

-An set of example brain imaging docker images can be also found as part of the [BIDS-Apps](http://bids-apps.neuroimaging.io/apps/) project.
+A set of example brain imaging docker images can be also found as part of the [BIDS-Apps](http://bids-apps.neuroimaging.io/apps/) project.
 The project provides a basic [tutorial](http://bids-apps.neuroimaging.io/tutorial/) to get started with the app.